 The pipeline integrity story in numbers

-Over the past few months we’ve taken you through the details that make pipelines the safest and most efficient means of transporting crude oil and natural gas over land.
+Over the past few months we’ve taken you through the details that make pipelines an exceptionally safe and efficient means of transporting crude oil and natural gas over land.

 We’ve explained how the pipeline industry’s thorough regulation ensures that the energy needs of Canadians are balanced with the protection of the environment, and guarantees that the varying interests of affected parties are considered.